Noah Baumbach on “Jay Kelly,” His New Movie with George Clooney

 these stories that are ways to sort of justify the life they've lived.

-Jay Kelly is wonderful and I hope you all see it.
-Thank you so much, Lily.
+Jay Kelly is wonderful, and I hope you all see it.
+Thank you so much, Noah.

 Thank you.

-That's writer and director Noah Baumbach talking with the New Yorkers Susan Morrison.
-I'm David Remnick.
+That's writer and director Noah Baumback. talking with the New Yorkers Susan Morrison.

 The New Yorker Radio Hour is a co-production of WNYC Studios and The New Yorker.